Staff Personnel Manual (SPP)

 - Demotion

-- A progressive disciplinary action changing an employee’s
+- This is not applicable to university staff.
+A progressive disciplinary action changing a classified staff employee’s

 assignment from a position in one classification to a position in

-another classification with a lower pay grade.
+another classification with a lower Market Reference Point (MRP).
 An employee has a

 right to a pre-demotion hearing before the effective date of